athms/many-item-choice/README.md

 I recommend setting up a new Python environment (e.g., with the [miniconda installer](https://docs.conda.io/en/latest/miniconda.html)).

-To recreate our [Anaconda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) use the following command:
+To recreate our [environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) use the following command:

 ```bash
 conda env create -f environment.yml
 ```

-This will create a Python 3.6 environment (including all dependencies) with the name `many-item-choice`.
+This will create a new Python 3.6 environment with the name `many-item-choice` that includes all required dependencies.

-You can activate the new environment as follows:
+You can then activate this environment as follows:

 ```bash
 conda activate many-item-choice